Practice Resources - CDAs, Dental Therapists, Dentists

 To request a paper copy, please contact us.

-Standards and guidelines
+Practice Standards and Guidelines

-Standards and guidelines inform practitioners and the public of BCCOHP’s expectations for registrants.
+Practice standards and guidelines inform practitioners and the public of BCCOHP’s expectations for registrants.

 Guidelines are highly recommended but – while being evidence of a standard – are not, strictly speaking, mandatory.
 Guidelines contain permissive language such as “should” and “may.”